Luton leads Oregon State past Cal Poly 45-7

+CORVALLIS, Ore. — The smallest player on the field had perhaps the biggest impact.

-CORVALLIS, Ore. — Jake Luton passed for 255 yards and four touchdowns, leading Oregon State to a 45-7 victory over Cal Poly on Saturday at Reser Stadium.
+Oregon State wide receiver Champ Flemings, a 5-foot-5, 141-pound redshirt sophomore, had five catches for 142 yards and two long touchdowns from quarterback Jake Luton, leading Oregon State to a 45-7 victory over Cal Poly on Saturday.

+Flemings’ second score came on a 75-yard catch and run with 21 seconds left in the first half.
+He also had a 66-yard kickoff return.

+Luton passed for 255 yards and four first-half touchdowns — tying the school record for most touchdown passes in a half — and the Beavers’ offense amassed 549 total yards despite the absence of leading rusher Jermar Jefferson, who was out with a foot injury.

-Luton, who was coming off a subpar performance in last Saturday’s 31-28 loss at Hawaii, was on target from the outset against the Mustangs.
+Luton was coming off a subpar performance in last Saturday’s 31-28 loss at Hawaii, but he was on target from the outset against the Mustangs.
 The sixth-year senior completed 17 of 22 passes.

 The Mustangs (1-2), who lost 41-24 last week at Weber State, played a Pac-12 school for the second time in school history.

+“Too many mistakes on the defensive side of ball, especially in the run game that gave us no opportunity to compete defensively in the first half,” Walsh said.

+Cal Poly had some success moving the ball between the 20-yard lines, but it struggled in the red zone.

-OSU sophomore running back Jermar Jefferson, who came into the game ninth nationally in rushing (127 yards per game), did not play due to a foot injury.
+Jefferson came into the game averaging 135 yards per game to rank ninth nationally.
 B.J.
 Baylor led the Beavers ground game with 101 yards on seven carries, including a 74-yard scamper in the third quarter.
 Artavis Pierce got the start and added 90 yards on 12 carries.

+“It’s not new for me,” said Pierce, who ran for 84 yards in the first quarter, helping the Beavers build a 21-7 lead.
+“I always prepare myself the same way every game.
+When my number is called it’s on me and I just felt like I did a good job today and helped the team out.”

 The Beavers did a solid job defending Cal Poly’s triple option, holding the Mustangs to 315 total yards.
 Cal Poly averaged 467.5 yards and 38 points in its first two games, albeit against lower-division competition.
 OSU sacked quarterback Jalen Hamler three times and recovered a fumble on one of the sacks.